Olex2/help/gui/EN/work/report.md

 # Report
-Here is a collection of tools that can hlp you to for a report about your structure.
+Here is a collection of tools that can help you to form a report about your structure.

 # Collection
 Here you can enter any information you might have concerning the Data Collection of your structure.